Nauja/kanjidb/README.md

 > python -m kanjidb build config.yml
 ```

-This will generate a `db.json` file containing the generated database:
+This generate a `db.json` file containing the generated JSON database.
+Depending on your configuration this file can be quite big, so here is only a sample:

 ```json
 {